 Obviously the more difficult level you pick, the harder it will be and the more obstacles you’ll go through so choose your level according to your fitness level (and experience).

-This is NOT BattleFrog:
+Do note, this is NOT BattleFrog:

 There are many people, myself included who mistake these 2 events.
 They are not the same, they have completely different layouts and obstacles, although both were structured based off army challenges and also BattleFrog is currently cancelled.